Sid-Bhatia-0/SimpleDraw.jl/README.md

 This is a lightweight package that provides exact and efficient (for the most part) drawing methods for some simple shapes.

-**Note: This README reflects the most up to date information about the master branch.
-The README for the last released version can be found [here](https://github.com/Sid-Bhatia-0/SimpleDraw.jl/tree/00cd11b5d5492beefa33827947aa201f743faa42).**

 ## Table of contents:

 * [Getting Started](#getting-started)